nimbal/nimbalwear/README.md

 - output settings to log

 v0.15.2
-- update to nwdata v0.9.2 (must faster file reading and writing)
+- update to nwdata v0.9.2 (much faster file reading and writing)
 - update to nwgait v0.4.2
 - new processing log for each run call